-Emeritus Reader in Cell Biophysics (retired)
+Emeritus Reader in Cell Biophysics (retired, active)

 Current research projects

 A web-based version of the original red blood cell model is nearing completion